Most recent update of this page: May 06, 2013

 03/20/1984 IL District 13-R Primary Lost 1.10% (-28.64%)

-- Now (2013) he is in the film production business, operating
+- In 2013 he was in the film production business, operating

 "Kyle Kenley Kopitke Films, LLC" based in Flint.
 On the

 company's website Kopitke claims that one of the highlights of

 his life was: "Being Museum Director of the National Korean

 War Museum and the Vietnam War National Museum (both of which

 were closed down under curious circumstances; ah; another movie

 and book!)"
 Also according to his website, Kopitke is

 currently actively seeking cast and crew members for his 2013

 feature films in development.
 He requires potential cast